Academic Handbook Health and Safety

 1. The Director of Resourcing and Operations is responsible for ensuring that a member of the University has received sufficient health and safety training for the University to ensure compliance with its legal obligations and compliance with this policy.

-2. The Facilities Manager is responsible for ensuring that the University has a sufficient number of fire wardens and first aiders trained across our premises.
+2. The Head of Facilities is responsible for ensuring that the University has a sufficient number of fire wardens and first aiders trained across the University premises.

-3. The Facilities team will provide new staff and students will receive a building induction to outline health and safety and evacuation procedures.
+3. Facilities will provide new staff and students with a building induction to outline health and safety and evacuation procedures.

-4. The Facilities Manager is responsible for organising any manual handling or other health and safety training, as required.
+4. The Head of Facilities is responsible for ensuring any manual handling or other health and safety training is organised, as and when identified and requested by the Line Manager.

 5. Line managers are responsible for providing new staff with specific health and safety information and training relevant to their role.
 This includes event risk assessments and travel assessments.